-1.3.
 Which sites should I audit?

-For the Snapshot official audits, only main hospitals are audited.
-Overtime, DHBs with two main sites have either: (a) collected a random sample of 25 from among all eligible patients seen in both sites; or (b) collected a random sample of 25 for each site.
+For the Snapshot official audits, only main hospitals are required to be audited.
+Overtime, districts with two main sites have either: (a) collected a random sample of 25 from among all eligible patients seen in both sites; or (b) collected a random sample of 25 for each site.
 Being consistent year to year provides the best measurement of change over time.
 Satellite sites may be audited as ad hoc audits.

-1.4.
 What is the time period for the audit?